Personal finance is an exciting hobby and topic.

 - Saving: A lot of people are eager to learn how to save money and attain financial freedom so you might start a blog on money-saving ideas

-- Debt: Share information about debt consolidation, debt management, or debt repayment.
+- Debt: Share information about debt consolidation, management, or repayment.
 You can also talk about bankruptcy.

 - Budgeting: Teach people how to budget their income and share money-saving hacks with your audience.

 - Credit: You might consider writing articles on credit company reviews, credit repair, building credit, etc.

 - Loans: You can discuss payday and student loans or review loan companies on your blog.

 - Investment: Your blog might focus on investment tutorials, technology, real estate investing, or investment firms.

 - Side Hustles: Help others create financial independence with a blog that focuses on side hustles such as how to be an affiliate marketer, sell digital products, create an online course, sell an online course, make product sales or start your own business and start a blog.